2023-IDATA2304-G14/Semester-Project/protocol.md

 ## Connection and state

-The communication protocol for this project is connection-oriented and stateful
+The communication protocol for this project is connection-oriented and stateful.
+This means that the nodes in the network need to establish a connection before they can communicate with each other.
+The connection is persistent, meaning that the nodes can send multiple messages over the same connection.

 ## Types, constants